Sasha Obama’s Bikini Ensemble May Signal Career In Fashion After Leaving The White House

 — East Coast (@ecrenaissance) January 14, 2017

 Sasha and Malia’s mom is known the world over as a barometer among fashionistas.
-Often, when Michelle O sports dons new outfits or dresses in public, they sell out fairly quickly.
+Often, when Michelle Obama dons new outfits or dresses in public, they sell out fairly quickly.
 It was only a matter of time before her daughters followed in her footsteps.
-Who knew the honors would go the youngest daughter?
+Who knew the honors would go to the youngest daughter?

 That’s not to say that Malia is not fashion-forward.
 However, Sasha’s wardrobe and fashion choices place her in a lane all by herself.
 And at 15, it’s hard to believe that she’s been bucking the trend for years when her peers have gone along with the typical age-appropriate apparel.